treehouses/cli/README.md

        [password] [hotspotPassword]
-container <none|docker|balena>           enables (and start) the desired container bluetooth <on|off>                       switches between bluetooth hotspot mode / regular bluetooth and starts the service hotspot <ESSID> [password]               creates a mobile hotspot. this command has been deprecated, please use treehouses ap ap <local|internet> <ESSID> [password]   creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) apchannel [channel]                      sets or prints the current ap channel timezone <timezone>                      sets the timezone of the system
+container <none|docker|balena>           enables (and start) the desired container bluetooth <on|off>                       switches between bluetooth hotspot mode / regular bluetooth and starts the service ap <local|internet> <ESSID> [password]   creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) apchannel [channel]                      sets or prints the current ap channel timezone <timezone>                      sets the timezone of the system